open-voice-interoperability/docs/specifications/InteroperableConvEnvSpec.md

 ## Chapter 3.
 JSON Envelope Schema

-The structure of a JSON dialog envelope is defined below as a JSON Schema.
+The structure of a JSON conversation envelope is defined below as a JSON Schema.
 This file is located at [https://github.com/open-voice-interoperability/lib-interop/tree/main/schemas/conversation-envelope/0.9.0/conversation-envelope-schema.json]

 ![finalgraph](https://github.com/open-voice-interoperability/docs/assets/101130471/ac019dcd-6e0a-4eea-9a7e-64601f8b8045)